UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 ---

-## Extra: Communicating using GitHub issues
+## Communicating using GitHub issues

 The “Issues” tab on the GitHub web interface